SeanJM/atom-css-clean/README.md

 # css-clean package

-A package which sorts and aligns CSS and SASS files.
+A package which sorts and aligns CSS and SASS.

 - Shortcut is **CMD/CTRL+ALT+C**